indecades/3D-design/README.md

 Created using Spline, this cutting-edge visualization offers an engaging way to explore and interact with our planet.
 Perfect for developers, designers, or anyone curious about innovative 3D content.

+## ✨ Dynamic Starfield Background

+The mesmerizing starfield background in the project is powered by react-starfield.

+### Adjustable Star Count

+You can easily decrease or increase the number of stars by adjusting the starCount parameter.
+This allows you to customize the starfield effect to your preference.

 ## 🌐 Deployment

 The project has been successfully deployed using Render.